 - Library in the Forest: The library is open Monday through Saturday from 9am-2pm daily.
 Curbside service is available Monday through Saturday from 10am-6pm daily.
 Click here additional information and instructions for utilizing this service.
 For the most up-to-date information regarding materials checkout, as well as accessing online resources, click here.

 - Municipal Court: In-person court proceedings have resumed.
 For more information, visit the Municipal Court’s web page or email firstname.lastname@example.org.

 - Parks & Recreation:

 - Recreation Center: The Rec Center is open.
 For the most up-to-date information, including hours of operation, visit the Parks & Recreation web page.
 Please note: All patrons must enter through the main entrance and exit immediately following their program and, in compliance with the most recent state order, all locker rooms and showers remain closed.

 - Playgrounds, Fields & Rec Sports: All City-owned playgrounds are open.
 (This does not apply to school-owned playgrounds.)
 Athletic fields are also open.
 Field reservations MUST BE SCHEDULED IN ADVANCE through Parks & Rec by calling 205.978.0166.
 Public restrooms are open.
 Green spaces and trails are open and residents are asked to maintain 6’ social distances.

 - Police: Police operations continue as normal.
-If you need immediate assistance, call 911.
+For immediate assistance, call 911.

 - Senior Services: All senior centers and activities remain closed until further notice, with the exception of meal provision: